common-workflow-lab/2020-works-workshop-mpi-cwl/presentation.md

 ???

 Do you want to cover why MPI progs don't work in standard CWL?
-I.e. the following are implementation/system dependent:
+MPI affects scheduling and executation I.e. the following are implementation/system dependent:
  - the actual name of the `mpiexec` command
  - the flag to set number of processes